Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Sodium in urine is an indicator of the normal or altered water balance in the body.
-Any deviation from the normal level that "demonstrates" potassium in the urine signals about its lack or overabundance.
-The main reason for the violation of sodium metabolism is a sharp decrease in circulating blood flow (hypovolemia).
-That in turn can lead not only to pathology and damage to internal systems and organs, but to end very badly.
-Hypovolemia is the result of acute or chronic dehydration, internal or external bleeding, and it can be caused by extensive burns and the taking of certain medications.
+Sodium in urine is an indicator of normal or altered water balance in the body.
+Any deviations from the normal level, which "demonstrates" potassium in urine, signal its deficiency or excess.
+The main reason for the violation of sodium metabolism is a sharp decrease in circulating blood flow (hypovolemia), which in turn can lead not only to pathology and damage to internal systems and organs, but also end very badly.
+Hypovolemia is the result of acute or chronic dehydration, internal or external bleeding, it can also be provoked by extensive burns and taking certain medications.

-Sodium is an active cation that acts in the extracellular fluid, providing a membrane bioelectric potential.
-Also, sodium participates in the stabilization of osmotic pressure, and therefore indirectly regulates blood pressure in combination with other important elements and substances.
+Sodium is an active cation that acts in the extracellular fluid, providing membrane bioelectric potential.
+Also, sodium is involved in stabilizing osmotic pressure, and therefore indirectly regulates arterial pressure in combination with other important elements and substances.

-Sodium in urine is checked when the diagnoses of such diseases are specified and the following processes are controlled:
+Sodium in urine is checked when clarifying the diagnoses of such diseases and monitoring the following processes:

 - Diagnosis of kidney pathology;